-Saka et al. (2019) investigated the intellectual evolution of BIM in the African AEC industry.
-The study is based on a scientometric review and meta-synthesis of BIM development in African countries.
-The researchers selected for the meta-synthesis five countries that cover four regions of the African continent: Kenya, Ghana, Nigeria, Libya, and South Africa.
-The findings revealed that the major barriers facing the implementation of BIM in these countries were people and process barriers, followed by economic and technology barriers.
-The critical barriers could be summarised as lack of requirements from the client, legal uncertainty, lack of experts, lack of management support, resistance to change, lack of government support, lack of awareness, lack of training, implementation high cost, interoperability, lack of idea about BIM benefits, lack of BIM standards, and lack of collaboration.
+Saka and Chan (2019) investigated the intellectual evolution of BIM in the African AEC industry.
+The study is based on a scientometric review and metasynthesis of BIM development in African countries.
+The researchers selected for the meta-synthesis five countries that cover four regions of the African continent: Kenya, Ghana, Nigeria, Libya and South Africa.
+The findings revealed that the major barriers facing the implementation of BIM in these countries were people and process barriers, followed by economic and technological barriers.
+The critical barriers could be summarised as a lack of requirements from the client, legal uncertainty, lack of experts, lack of management support, resistance to change, lack of government support, lack of awareness, lack of training, high implementation costs, interoperability, lack of idea about BIM benefits, lack of BIM standards and lack of collaboration.

-2.2.
-BIM implementation in Algeria
+BIM Implementation in Algeria

 In Algeria, it is only recently that interest in BIM has arisen.
 In 2015, the first BIM event was organised to discuss the need to promote the implementation of BIM in Algeria.
-Since then, several institutions have been created with the aim to promote the practice of BIM through the organisation of training for individuals and companies such as IP-FIG, INTELLISOLUTIONS, CIVISOFT, MBIM, etc.
+Since then, several institutions have been created to promote the practice of BIM through the organisation of training for individuals and companies, such as IP-FIG, INTELLISOLUTIONS, CIVISOFT, MBIM, etc.

-This belated interest in BIM implementation in the AEC industry in Algeria is due to the context and the culture of this country.
-One of the factors marking this Algerian context concerns the delay recorded in the digitalisation of the construction industry, as well as the timid adoption of ICT technologies.
-It is only recently that the Algerian government has made the digitization of the entire Algerian administration a hobby horse of its political strategy.
-This technological issue forced the actors of the construction industry to work with traditional design and construction methods, except for major projects that were awarded to international firms.
-Another factor concerns the strong impact of the local authorities and policymakers on the construction industry.
-As the majority of developing countries, the Algerian government controls the construction market through the budget allocated for the construction of public utility equipment, the various infrastructures and housing.
+This belated interest in BIM implementation in the AEC industry in Algeria is due to the context and culture of this country.
+One of the factors marking this Algerian context concerns the delay recorded in the digitalisation of the construction industry as well as the timid adoption of ICT technologies.
+It is only recently that the Algerian government has made the digitisation of the entire Algerian administration a hobby horse of its political strategy.
+This technological issue forced the actors in the construction industry to work with traditional design and construction methods, except for major projects that were awarded to international firms.
+Another factor concerns the strong impact of local authorities and policymakers on the construction industry.
+As in the majority of developing countries, the Algerian government controls the construction market through the budget allocated for the construction of public utility equipment, various infrastructures and housing.
 As mentioned previously, the digitization of the Algerian administration is not yet operational, which currently prevents the government from requiring the implementation of BIM in its public projects.